AnotherDole/Jimfix/jimfix/readme/readme.txt

 		--- Add expiration notifications for buffs ---

-This component adds periodic reminders to the combat log for when buffs are about to expire.
+This component adds periodic reminders to the combat log for when spell buffs are about to expire.
 The reminders come when there are 120, 60, 30, 12, and 6 seconds remaining in the buff.
 I can add other options if there is interest.

 And again, please let me know if this component affects spells that it shouldn't or if it doesn't affect a spell that it should.

+		--- Add expiration notifications for item buffs ---

+This is the same as the previous component except with buffs from items.
+Mostly this affects potions and protection scrolls, but it also includes the Greenstone and Shield Amulets.

 			--- Reveal all hidden doors ---